Yuan-13/SAM-based_Fire_Front_Labeling_and_Detection/README.md

 This repository accompanies our paper:

 **"Revisiting Fire Front Localization: A Boundary-Oriented Framework for Labeling and Detection in Aerial Imagery"**
-(under review at ISPRS Journal of Photogrammetry and Remote Sensing)
+(under review by ISPRS Journal of Photogrammetry and Remote Sensing)

 ---